docspell/rpi-scripts/README.md

 This will run necessary commands on the machine configured with `<name>`.
 Use special name `all` to run setup for all machines.

+### What happens when executing this?

+The `rpii setup` simply executes all `scripts/task_*` in a specific order. *These scripts change/remove config files on your pi, so please look at them first!*.

+To only run a specific task, use `rpi task <taskname> all`, and replace `<taskname>` with the name of a task (the part following `task_`).
+For example, this installs solr (from the webpage, not via apt): `rpi task solr all`.
+The `all` means "do this on all machines".
+Which machines are defined in `config/global`.

+### What is included?
+#### Requirements for Docspell

+- Solr 8.6
+- PostgreSQL
+- Java
+- consumedir, configured to watch a directory

+#### Samba

+Exposing:
+- "Incoming" (german: "Eingehend"): the folder that is watched to import files in docspell.
+You can mount/access it from a remote computer and drop files in there to be processed.
+- "Config": the folder containing the docspell configuration file.
+You still must restart the app(s) manually after making changes.
+- "Backups": a folder with daily database backups.
+You can copy them to some other place.

+#### Nginx

+- acting as a simple reverse proxy (no certs/https)

+#### Periodic DB-Dumps

+- a systemd timer is setup to periodically dump the database, keeping last `N` files
+- they should be copied somewhere for backup

 ## Limitations

 - currently, docx files don't seem to work here, because libreoffice crashes (not really sure what happens exactly…).
 This might be mitigated by using a different base image (e.g. raspbian)
+- Not a real limitation, but: ocrmypdf is installed via apt, which means it is a *very* old version.
+All my attempts to install it via other means failed….
+- backups
+- reverse proxy
+- fix samba setup